janetnim/My-Little-Library/README.md

 # My-Little-Library
-This a Node Js/MongoDB/Mongoose ORM/Docker project on books Checkout to Develop branch
+This a Node Js/MongoDB/Mongoose ORM/Docker project on books.
+Checkout to Develop branch